rootstrap/medical-pipeline/README.md

 Airflow is a tool for create ETL pipelines, it provides a web interface to handle DAGs, which are a collection of tasks.
 Each task can be implemented as you want.

 In order to process text CTakes is used.
 A custom Docker container that runs as a Kubernetes pod is in charge of processing XML files with CTakes extracting relevant information and codes that refers to medical terms.
+You can find more information about CTakes and the custom image used to start the container at this [repo](https://github.com/rootstrap/ctakes)

 When we want to process huge amount of information in parallel, we can use Spark.
 Apache Livy is a REST interface to execute tasks in a Spark Cluster.
 The Spark Cluster runs in Kubernetes.